SarahHoustonGH/Diagnostic_HealthEquityAudit/README.md

 -	Both data must at a minimum contain fields as described below

 The matched baseline service could be a local acute diagnostic service operating in the year before the introduction of the CDC.

-Fields required:
+The following fields are required in the baseline and CDC referral data:
 -	Referral Source: Name of GP practice
 -	Modality: Diagnostic modality.
 This version of the code supports X (x ray) and U (ultrasound)
 -	Patient GP: GP registration code
 -	Age: Age in years
 -	Patient_Gender: Male, Female or Unknown
--	Ethnicity_Code: NHS ethnic category (e.g. A)
+-	Ethnicity_Code: [NHS Ethnic Category](https://www.datadictionary.nhs.uk/data_elements/ethnic_category.html) (e.g. A)
 -	Ethnicity Description: Full description of code (e.g. White British)
 -	Postcode: GP location postcode